After drawing and saving a line, you can access data about it for more information, or edit and convert it in a number of ways.

 Profile displays the change in elevation over the distance of the line.
 If you move along the elevation profile with your cursor, a small dot will appear on the map and show you exactly where that is on the map.

-In the upper left of the profile box is a reference to the cursor.
-As you move your mouse cursor across the line within the profile box, a vertical black line represents where you are on the line and is paired with a red dot on the line in the map viewer.
-The cursor reference tells you what distance from the beginning of your line that particular point is, and what the elevation of that particular point is.
+The second row gives you information about a point along the line.
+As you move your mouse cursor along the line within the profile box, a vertical black line represents where you are on the line and is paired with a dot on the line in the map viewer.
+From left to right this is the information you get about that point; elevation at that point, distance of that point from the start of the line, and the amount of elevation gained and/or lost up to that point.

 Terrain statistics displays the elevation profile similar to the profile box, although it's no longer interactive, and also includes graphs on elevation, slope, aspect, tree cover and land cover.
 Analyzing which parts of your line are steepest, have no tree cover, or are through wetland areas.